Disclosure: This post is part of a hosted stay. All opinions are my own.

 The new section (built especially for the Great Wolf Lodge New England) includes a wave pool, Tadpole Pond (for little ones), the River Canyon Run (a family water slide that accommodates up to four riders), the Howlin’ Tornado (a six-story funnel where you glide up and down the sides of the ‘tornado’), and the Wolf Tail (brand-new, and just at theGreat Wolf Lodge New England – a thrill water slide where you drop directly into a dark enclosed tunnel).
 My daredevil daughter tried all of the slides, and deemed the Howlin’ Tornado THE BEST WATER SLIDE EVER.
 She did love the Wolf Tail, but only chose to ride it once.
 My son, who’s a bit more timid, preferred the River Canyon Run.

 The Great Wolf Lodge New England also features the first ever ropes course in a Great Wolf Lodge.
-It’s free for resort guests, and open to day guests for an additional fee.
+It’s free for resort guests (note – a reader has told us that it’s now offered at an additional fee to guests), and open to day guests for an additional fee.
 My kids were thrilled to try it out, and really enjoyed it.
 Keep in mind that closed-toed shoes are required – since I live in sandals all summer, I wasn’t able to try it.
 Be sure to pack sneakers if you want to try the course.
 There’s also a mini ropes course perfect for younger kids.

 In addition to the water park and the ropes course, the Great Wolf Lodge New England offers loads of other fun family-friendly activities.
 The Northern Lights arcade offers fun traditional arcade games, as well as laser and XD movie experiences.
 Guest load up a card with their “tokens” and “tickets” are collected directly on the card.
 The Howlin’ Timbers play area also includes a few amusement rides great for little kids, as well as an indoor mini golf course, and several bowling lanes (both for an additional fee).